fractalscape13/TripWolf/README.md

   * Install Expo CLI and a mobile simulator/emulator
   * Clone the repository: `git clone https://github.com/fractalscape13/TripWolf`
   * In the root project directory, run `npm install` to install all dependencies
+  * In the root project directory, add a file called "firebase.js" with Firebase credentials
   * In the root project directory, run `npm start`
   * Open the project with Expo in your mobile simulator/emulator or on your device

 ## Technologies Used
 * React / React Native
 * Expo CLI
+* Firebase

 ## Known Bugs/Contact